shoppiboi/city-api/README.md

 *Naturally in a realistic setting I wouldn't just expose API keys and secrets in a repository.
 I've done so here to allow whoever is reading this repository to see how and what is being loaded in the `load_config` function in `settings.py`*

 ## Features:
-- FastAPI.
-I thought this might be a nice opportunity to learn and use it!
+- FastAPI - I thought this might be a nice opportunity to learn and use it!
+- MongoDB - For storage of request information

 ### How to run the application: